New Results on Nyldon Words and Nyldon-like Sets: Abstract

 \section{Abstract}

 Grinberg defined Nyldon words as those words which cannot be factorized into a sequence of lexicographically nondecreasing smaller Nyldon words.
 He was inspired by Lyndon words, defined the same way except with ``nondecreasing'' replaced by ``nonincreasing.''
 Charlier, Philibert, and Stipulanti proved that, like Lyndon words, any word has a unique nondecreasing factorization into Nyldon words.
 They also show that the Nyldon words form a right Lazard set, and equivalently, a right Hall set.
-In this paper, we provide a new proof of unique factorization into Nyldon words related to Hall set theory and resolve several questions of Charlier et al. In particular, we prove that Nyldon words of a fixed length form a circular code, we prove a result on factorizing powers of words into Nyldon words, and we investigate the Lazard procedure for generating Nyldon words.
-We show that these results generalize to a new class of Hall sets, of which Nyldon words are an example, that we name ``Nyldon-like sets.''
+In this paper, we provide a new proof of unique factorization into Nyldon words related to Hall set theory and resolve several questions of Charlier, Philibert, and Stipulanti.
+In particular, we prove that Nyldon words of a fixed length form a circular code, we prove a result on factorizing powers of words into Nyldon words, and we investigate the Lazard procedure for generating Nyldon words.
+We show that these results generalize to a new class of Hall sets, of which Nyldon words are an example, that we name ``Nyldon-like sets'', and show how to generate these sets easily.